Chevrolet Bolt Insurance Rates

 Rates are averaged for all Chevrolet Bolt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a condensed summary of the information covered in the charts and tables above.
+The following list is a review of the material that was covered in the charts and tables above.

 Rate Tables and Charts